cksoftwaretech/wangfuk/EVIDENCE.md

 "Sharing an industrial building is common for SMEs to save costs.
 Many companies use the same secretarial service or accounting firm, leading to the same registered address.
 This does not imply shared operations or collusion.
 We prepare our bids independently."

 **The Logical Trap:**
+1.  **Family, not just Neighbors:** The link goes beyond sharing desks; it involves sharing **DNA**.
+The co-founder of Will Power is the daughter of the "Godfather" who controls the other companies in the building.
+This is a **Family Enterprise**, where different companies act as different limbs of the same body.
+Claiming independence is like claiming your left hand doesn't know what your right hand is doing.
-1.  **Directors, not just Desks:** The network doesn't just share addresses; it shares **people**.
-The diagram shows a web of cross-directorships (e.g., Wong Man-hong serving multiple boards).
+2.  **Directors, not just Desks:** The network doesn't just share addresses; it shares **people**.
+The diagram shows a web of cross-directorships.
 You can share a secretary, but you don't accidentally share the same boss unless you are the same entity.
-2.  **The Statistical Impossibility:** What are the odds that 10 different bidders for *one specific estate* (Wang Fuk) all originate from the *same* specific industrial center?
+3.  **The Statistical Impossibility:** What are the odds that 10 different bidders for *one specific estate* (Wang Fuk) all originate from the *same* specific industrial center?
 This concentration exceeds any random distribution.
 It indicates a coordinated attack, or **"Swarming"**.
-3.  **The "Dummy" Behavior:** The companies from this hub (like Milton and Wai Yip) consistently *lost* the bid with low votes or high prices.
+4.  **The "Dummy" Behavior:** The companies from this hub (like Milton and Wai Yip) consistently *lost* the bid with low votes or high prices.
 If they were independent, they would try to win.
 Their consistent failure suggests their role is to **pad the tender list**, making the "Winner" look legitimate.

 **📅 Timeline:**